xoseperez/espurna/docker/README.md

 ## Examples

-The simples example will build all firmware files from dev branch to /tmp/firmware.
+This simple example will build all firmware files from dev branch to /tmp/firmware.

 ```bash
 docker run --rm -it -v /tmp/firmware/:/firmware espurna-build